felineeee/felineeee/README.md

 # Hi, I'm Kafi Bintang Setia Aji 👋

 I am a **Systems & Backend Engineer** passionate about building robust, scalable architectures.
-I bridge the gap between high-level backend systems and low-level robotics/performance-critical applications.
+I am a lifelong learner who thrives on discovering new technologies, experimenting with emerging stacks, and uncovering the "why" behind the code.

 ---